nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

 When scripting something in Luau, or programming in any language, a particular task can often be approached in several different ways, with each approach relying on specific APIs or programming concepts.

 However, some tasks can be accomplished in many different ways, like creating a rainbow effect.
-If you've learned about colors in school, you may know that **a rainbow is made up of a continuous spectrum of colors rather than a single color**.
+If you've learned about color in school, you may know that **a rainbow consists of a continuous spectrum of colors rather than a single color**.

-To recreate that effect in Roblox or any program, the color has to continuously transition through that spectrum, which is why **time is involved in determining the progression and duration of the transition**, and why there are **many ways to represent and control the continuous progression of color** through the spectrum, whether by using a clock, interpolating between colors, or using mathematical functions.
+To recreate that effect in Roblox or any program, the color has to continuously transition through that range, which is why **time is involved in determining the progression and duration of the transition**, and why there are **many ways to represent and control the continuous progression of color** through the spectrum, whether by using a clock, interpolating between colors, or applying mathematical functions.

 This tutorial assumes you've already learned the basics of `Color3`.